 Plus, topping them with gold sprinkles adds a pretty little shimmer.
 And if there’s anything I’m looking for in my dessert, it’s a little shimmer.
 I like my cookies to have a little pizzazz, because what’s life without whimsy?

-What to serve with maple sugar cookies
+What to serve with maple brown sugar cookies

 I know most people reach for a glass of milk when they eat cookies, but I really find a cup of coffee goes best with these little guys.
 It reminds me of breakfast, and… well, I like breakfast.